 A “lesson for kidnappers”, that is what the Taliban called the outrageous and heinous scene of a dead corpse who belonged to an alleged kidnapper swaying in broad daylight last Saturday.

 You may view this image as an ordinary one, yet it is boldly poignant since it portrays the current rigid society that Afghan people must cope with now that the Taliban returned.
 Seeing this bitter photograph, we might wonder what is going on inside of Afghan’s minds.
 Is it a moment of realization?
 Are they fearful for their lives?
 Do they feel finally protected?

-This image does not only captures what happened Saturday, but it goes beyond to render the general atmosphere that hovers over Afghan society.
+This image does not only capture what happened Saturday, but it goes beyond to render the general atmosphere that hovers over Afghan society.
 What is even blindsiding is that among despair, angst and chaos, there is also some sense of content and delight.
-The smile of that old man is as jaw-dropping as the surroundings.
+The smirk of that old man is as jaw-dropping as the surroundings.
 Could this “theatrical scene” possibly be a source of gratification, worth a round of applause?
 Some people’s reflex is to pick up their cell phones and take a selfie with a swinging dead body, perhaps as a trophy for their collection.
-There is no denying that some public gazes seem concerned for their lives as they probably wondering when their turn will come.
+There is no denying that some public gazes seem concerned for their lives as they are probably wondering when their turn will come.
 The shoot still leaves us wondering if there is still any gleam of humanity in these times that can easily be described as a dystopia.

 At any rate, Afghan society now seems torn between satisfaction and dismay, as people face the harsh reality of what it really is to be governed by the Taliban.